dgillead/vwc-learning-git-github/README.md

 ---

-(https://vetswhocode.io "Click here") to learn more about Vets Who Code.
+[Click here] (http://vetswhocode.io/) to learn more about Vets Who Code.